 T-SERVICE / SCIENCE PHOTO LIBRARY T-SERVICE / SCIENCE PHOTO LIBRARY

-Tortoises.
+Tortoises, thermogram.
 Thermogram of tortoises warming themselves on a warm surface.
 A tortoise is an example of an ectotherm.
 Ectotherms use their external environment to regulate their body temperature.
 A thermogram shows variation in temperature on the surface of an object, measured by the long-wave infrared radiation it emits.
-The temperature scale is colour-coded and runs from black (coldest, 17.5 degrees Celsius) through purple, pink and orange to light yellow (warmest, 37.2 degrees Celsius).
+The temperature scale is colour-coded and runs from black (coldest, 17.5 degrees Celsius) through pink, blue, green and yellow to red (warmest, 37.2 degrees Celsius).

 Model release not required.
 Property release not required.